-Elon Musk Says First Fully Self-Driving Car Will Be Available In Two Years– Is That Tesla’s New Product?
+Elon Musk Says First Fully Self-Driving Car Will Be Available In Two Years — Is That Tesla’s New Product?

 Electrek reports that Musk said that the first fully self-driving cars would be available in two years, two years ago in 2015.
 He added that he thought regulation would be a hurdle that blocked commercialization.
-But yesterday at the Neural Processing Information Systems conference, he stressed that the 3-year timeline was more important.
+But yesterday at the Neural Processing Information Systems conference, he stressed that the three-year timeline was more important.
 Musk seems to truly think or want us to think that autonomous driving technology will eclipse human driving skills in a relatively short period of time.

 In April of this year, the billionaire CEO said that his automotive company was aiming to achieve level 5 autonomy in their electric vehicles.
 This is the highest level of autonomy assigned by regulators, which is supposed to allow drivers to sleep in the car during their journey.
 For Tesla, this capability would be powered by the Autopilot 2.0 software that’s in their cars.
-This second generation Autopilot technology was released with a “full self-driving capability” option but they are still some ways away from that.
+This second-generation Autopilot technology was released with a “full self-driving capability” option, but they are still some ways away from that.

 Elon Musk reveals Tesla is making its own AI chips for its self-driving cars https://t.co/T2tqe7tc9q pic.twitter.com/tpA7xRcBoF